 The following definitions shall be applicable throughout the Agreement.
-Where defined terms are not defined herein, their meaning shall be that set forth in the Plan.
+Where capitalized terms are used but not defined herein, their meaning shall be that set forth in the Plan (unless the context indicates otherwise).

-- (a) "Affiliate" means (i) any entity that directly or indirectly is controlled by, or is under common control with, the Company and (ii) any entity in which the Company has a significant equity interest, in either case, as determined by the Committee. - (b) "Adjusted EBITDA" means for the Company and its wholly owned Subsidiaries on a consolidated basis, net income (loss) plus interest expense (net of interest income), income taxes, depreciation and amortization, acquisition related costs, stock-based compensation expense and net income (loss) from discontinued operations, net of tax.
-The Company's Adjusted EBITDA may be adjusted at the Compensation Committee's discretion to exclude the impact of extraordinary items that are included in the Company's Adjusted Earnings per Share reconciliation table that is part of the Company's earnings release or changes in GAAP treatment of revenue/expenses. - (c) "Adjusted EBITDA Margin" means for the Company and its wholly owned Subsidiaries on a consolidated basis, Adjusted EBITDA divided by gross revenue, expressed as a percentage. - (d) "Cause" means the Company or an Affiliate having "cause" to terminate a Grantee's employment or service, as defined in any existing employment, consulting or any other agreement between the Grantee and the Company or a Subsidiary or Affiliate, or, in the absence of such an employment, consulting or other agreement, upon (i) the Committee's determination that the
+- (a) "Adjusted EBITDA" means for the Company and its wholly owned Subsidiaries on a consolidated basis, net income (loss) plus interest expense (net of interest income), income taxes, depreciation and amortization, acquisition related costs, stock-based compensation expense and net income (loss) from discontinued operations, net of tax.
+The Company's Adjusted EBITDA may be adjusted at the Committee's discretion to exclude the impact of extraordinary items that are included in the Company's adjusted earnings per share reconciliation table that is part of the Company's earnings release or changes in GAAP treatment of revenue/expenses. - (b) "Adjusted EBITDA Margin" means for the Company and its wholly owned Subsidiaries on a consolidated basis, Adjusted EBITDA divided by gross revenue, expressed as a percentage. - (c) "Affiliate" means (i) any entity that directly or indirectly is controlled by, or is under common control with, the Company and (ii) any entity in which the Company has a significant equity interest, in either case, as determined by the Committee.